Manual ownCloud Upgrade

 Start the Upgrade

 With the apps disabled and ownCloud in maintenance mode, start the upgrade process from the command line.
-Note that the example is based on Ubuntu Linux.
-Execute this within the ownCloud root folder.

 The upgrade operation can take anywhere from a few minutes to a few hours, depending on the size of your installation.
 When it is finished you will see either a success message or an error message that indicates why the process did not complete successfully.